This list, alphabetical by last name, includes all faculty who have taught or are teaching as members of the Hauser Global Law Faculty.

 B.A.
 (Hons.), M.A., LL.B.
 (Osgoode), D.Phil.
 (Oxford), member of the Ontario Bar, former Associate Dean of Osgoode Hall Law School.

 Professor Walker teaches Conflict of Laws and International Commercial Arbitration at Osgoode, where she has also taught Civil Procedure and International Business Transactions, and has served as the Director of the Part-time LL.M.
 Program in Civil Litigation and Dispute Resolution, and the Convener of the LL.B.
 Litigation and Dispute Resolution Stream.
 She also enjoys teaching Conflict of Laws in other law schools: as a special lecturer in Wuhan and X'ian (2000); as a visitor in Monash (2002), Haifa (2006), and the University of Toronto (2006); and in the Masters Program in Common Law at Tunis II as a Foreign Research Professor each year since the inception of the Program in 2001.
 In 2005, she gave a series of Special Lectures at The Hague Academy on "Federalism, Regionalism and the Evolution of the Conflict of Laws."
 This will form the focus of her work in the Global Visitors Program.
 Professor Walker is the author of Castel and Walker: Canadian Conflict of Laws and the General Editor of The Civil Litigation Process (6 ed).
-Other publications can be found at: http://research.osgoode.yorku.ca/walker.
+Other publications can be found at http://www.osgoode.yorku.ca/faculty/full-time/janet-walker

 Professor Walker was an International Advisor to the American Law Institute in its project with Unidroit to develop Principles and Rules of Transnational Civil Procedure (1998-2004) and she was a member of the Uniform Law Conference of Canada Committee on National Class Actions (2005-2006).
 She has been elected a member of the American Law Institute, the International Association of Procedural Law and the Board of Directors of the Canadian Council on International Law, and she has been appointed the common law Advisor to the Federal Court and Federal Court of Appeal Rules Committee.
 She is also a member of the International Chamber of Commerce, Canadian Panel of Arbitrators and the American Arbitration Association, International Centre for Dispute Resolution, Panel of Arbitrators, and she has served as sole arbitrator, co-arbitrator and chair in ICC Arbitrations.
 She is a member of Arbitralwomen and the Arbitration Roundtable of Toronto; and she has been a coach and arbitrator at the Vis International Commercial Arbitration Moot in Vienna since 2001.
 She was the Co-Chair of the 72nd Biennial Conference of the International Law Association in June 2006.